yuvalmGS/gigaspaces-wiki-jekyll/xap97/administrator's-guide.markdown

 After reading this guide, administrators and operators will be able to set up, validate, configure, monitor and troubleshoot various aspects of the GigaSpaces XAP platform.

-{% exclamation %} Note that this guide is specific to XAP administrators.
-For instructions for XAP.NET administrators, please refer to the [XAP.NET Administrator's Guide](XAP96NET:Administrator's Guide).

 ## High Level Topics